Assistant Professor of Anthropology and Experiential Learning

 Critical Ethnic Studies Association

-Aggarwal, U. (2018) After Rights: Choice and the Structure of Citizenship.
-In Fernandes, L. (ed.)
-Feminists Rethink the Neoliberal State.
-New York: New York University Press.
+After Rights: Choice and the Structure of Citizenship.
+In Fernandes, Leela, ed.
+Feminists Rethink the Neoliberal State: Inequality, Exclusion, and Change.
+NYU Press, 2018.

 Self-Directed Learning Fund